A central limit theorem for the two-sided descent statistic on Coxeter groups: Fourth moments of T

 and

-Here $ \EE(X|Y) $ denotes the conditional expected value where $X$ is conditioned on $Y$. Özdemir used these formulas to compute higher moments of $D_{\cox{A}_n}$ and $D_{\cox{B}_n}$.
-An important tool for his computations is the smoothing theorem (also known as the the law of total expectation) which can be stated as follows: \begin{theorem}[{Smoothing Theorem; cf. \cite[Theorem 34.4]{billingsley1995probability}}] Let $ X $ and $ Y $ be integrable random variables.
+Here $ \EE(D_{W_{n+1}}|D_{W_{n}}) $ denotes the conditional expected value where $D_{W_{n+1}}$ is generated from $D_{W_{n}}$.
+For $ \cox{A}_n $, this is done in the one-line notation by inserting $ n+2 $ in a random position in the permutation of length $ n+1 $.
+For $ \cox{B}_n $, we insert $ n+1 $ multiplied with a binary random variable that assigns equal probability to $ \{\pm 1\} $ in a signed permutation of length $ n $.
+See \cite{oezdemir2019} for a detailed overview. Özdemir used these formulas to compute higher moments of $D_{\cox{A}_n}$ and $D_{\cox{B}_n}$.
+An important tool for his computations is the smoothing theorem (also known as the the law of total expectation) which can be stated as follows: \begin{theorem}[{Smoothing Theorem; cf. \cite[Theorem 34.4]{billingsley1995probability}}] Let $ X $ and $ Y $ be integrable random variables defined on the same probability space.
 Then, it holds that

 \end{theorem}